davidvwijk/davidvwijk.github.io/_posts/2022-4-15-PackingPuzzle.md

   <li>Pick the next version of the current piece, in a cyclic pattern</li>
 </ol>

-It should be noted that the moves will only be executed if they do not take the piece out of the board (i.e. the new piece location calculated by the action must be within the H x L matrix making up the valid board).
+It should be noted that the moves will only be executed if they do not take the piece out of the board (i.e. the new piece location calculated by the action must be within the <em>h</em> x <em>l</em> matrix making up the valid board).
 To expand further on action 5, we examine the piece we are generating successors for, and from an ordered list of possible versions of that piece, we select the next in the list, or loop back to the first possible version of the piece.
 For the T piece, we have 4 versions of this piece, and thus if the piece we are generating successors for is the 3rd version of the T shape, one of the successors of that piece will be the next version of that piece, without changing the location of the piece.
 In this way we are able to capture all the possible types of movements, rotations and reflections as actions.
 The reason for making the step of the movement of pieces range from 1 to k is so that the successors can be slightly more diverse, which helped with addressing local minima.
 I also found it useful for the range of steps to scale with board size for greater generality.

 ## Heuristic